-The cold truth is NFL tickets are expensive, even the so-called “cheap seats” way up in the rafters.
+The cold truth is football ticket prices are expensive, even the so-called “cheap seats” way up in the rafters.
 Despite the mounting controversy over the game’s punishing violence and the often dysfunctional relationship between team owners and players, American football remains the United States’ most popular professional sport.
 With just eight home games on the typical regular-season schedule, NFL teams need to fill far fewer seats than their counterparts in the NBA, which has 40-plus home games, and MLB, which has 80-plus home games.

 On the other hand, even for the football-skeptical, attending an NFL game is unquestionably a capital-E Experience.
 Among major-sport spectating, there’s nothing quite like it.

 Tips to Score Sideline Passes at NFL Games

 So if you’re set on spending a significant chunk of change on what for most fans is at most a once-in-a-year experience, why not make it an experience you’re sure to remember?
 Snagging sideline passes that put you and your party at field level will probably do the trick.